 - 1 cup whole almonds

-In a bowl, whisk together ghee (or butter), Worcestershire sauce, Italian seasoning, salt, and garlic pepper.
+- In a bowl, whisk together the ghee (or butter), Worcestershire sauce, Italian seasoning, salt, and garlic powder.